Resource Center Home > Science Projects > Projects by Grade

 Homeschool science dissection kits are an important part of a homeschool science curriculum.
 But, many parents often get caught up in thinking that high school science labs need to be hard.
 Not so!
 There are many homeschool science dissection kits that are available...

-To get started with our leaf chromatography experiment, we first must learn about leaves.
+To get started with this leaf chromatography experiment, let's first start with the basics of how leaves get their colors.
 Leaves contain different pigments, which give them their color.
-Green chlorophyll is the most common type of pigment, but there are also carotenoids (yellow, orange) and...
+Green chlorophyll is the most common type of pigment, but there are also...

 Homopolar Motor – Make a Spinning Wire Sculpture